AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 **Form level settings**

-* **Include unbound fields in DoR:** Setting the property includes unbound fields from Schema based adaptive form in document of record.
+* **Include unbound fields in DoR:** Setting the property includes unbound fields from Schema based Adaptive Form in document of record.
 By default it is true.
 * **Exclude fields from DoR if hidden:** Setting the property overrides the behavior of “Exclude From Document of Record” field level property when it’s not true.
 If fields are hidden at the time of form submission, they will be excluded from document of record if the property is set true, provided “Exclude From Document of Record” property is not set.

 ## Key considerations when working with document of record {#key-considerations-when-working-with-document-of-record}

-Keep in mind the following considerations and limitations when working on document of record for adaptive forms.
+Keep in mind the following considerations and limitations when working on document of record for Adaptive Forms.

 * Document of record templates do not support rich text.
-Therefore, any rich text in the static adaptive form or in the information filled in by the end user appears as plain text in the document of record.
+Therefore, any rich text in the static Adaptive Form or in the information filled in by the end user appears as plain text in the document of record.
-* Document fragments in an adaptive form do not appear in the document of record.
-However, adaptive form fragments are supported.
+* Document fragments in an Adaptive Form do not appear in the document of record.
+However, Adaptive Form Fragments are supported.
-* Content binding in document of record generated for XML Schema based adaptive form is not supported.
+* Content binding in document of record generated for XML Schema based Adaptive Form is not supported.
 * Localized version of document of record is created on demand for a locale when the user requests the rendering of the document of record.
-Localization of document of record occurs along with localization of adaptive form. <!-- For more information on localization of document of record and adaptive forms see Using AEM translation workflow to localize adaptive forms and document of record.-->
+Localization of document of record occurs along with localization of Adaptive Form. <!-- For more information on localization of document of record and Adaptive Forms see Using AEM translation workflow to localize Adaptive Forms and document of record.-->